When

 equation is that if you ever want to sell your car, you can get top

 money - without waiting forever.
-What changes
+What

 have been made since the beginning?
+Small

-Small changes in production methods have been made continuously, but
+changes in production methods have been

 most of those don't effect the performance or quality.